pvig/digitakt-controller/README.md

 #### Midi keyboard

-* a midi keyboard can used as well to control Digitakt : just plug it in the Axoloti midi din
+* a midi keyboard can be used as well to control Digitakt : just plug it in the Axoloti midi din